 Belfast Sports Awards Celebrate Lewis Crocker and City's Sporting Stars as European City of Sport 2026

-Belfast celebrated its finest sporting talent at the GolfNow Belfast Sports Awards on Sunday evening, with IBF World Welterweight Champion Lewis Crocker among the headline recipients β as the city marks its year as European City of Sport 2026 with a series of events honouring athletes, coaches, and volunteers from across Northern Ireland.
+Belfast celebrated its finest sporting talent at the GolfNow Belfast Sports Awards on Sunday evening, with IBF World Welterweight Champion Lewis Crocker named Male Sports Personality of the Year β as the city marks its year as European City of Sport 2026 with a series of events honouring athletes, coaches, and volunteers from across Northern Ireland's vibrant sporting community.

 Background

-Belfast was designated European City of Sport 2026 by the European Capitals of Sport Association (ACES), in recognition of the city's vibrant sporting culture, its world-class facilities, and its commitment to using sport as a tool for community development and social cohesion.
-The designation has been marked throughout the year with a programme of events, competitions, and celebrations across all sports.
+Belfast was designated European City of Sport 2026 by the ACES β Worldwide Capitals and Cities of Sport Federation, in recognition of the city's vibrant sporting culture, its world-class facilities, and its commitment to using sport as a tool for community development and social cohesion.
+The designation is not merely ceremonial β it acknowledges Belfast's significant and sustained investment in sports infrastructure and community programmes that have successfully increased sports participation among its residents.
+Throughout 2026, a series of events, "try-it" activities, and development opportunities for coaches and volunteers are being rolled out to celebrate the status and further embed sport in the life of the city.

 Key Developments

 The GolfNow Belfast Sports Awards, held at a gala ceremony on Sunday 19 April, brought together the city's sporting community to recognise outstanding achievements across a wide range of disciplines.
-IBF World Welterweight Champion Lewis Crocker was among the headline recipients, recognised for his remarkable journey from local amateur boxer to world champion.
-Crocker, who hails from Belfast, claimed the IBF welterweight title in a memorable fight at Windsor Park and has since become one of the most celebrated sporting figures in Northern Ireland.
+Lewis Crocker β the undefeated IBF World Welterweight Champion with a professional record of 22 wins, 0 losses, and 11 knockouts β was named Male Sports Personality of the Year, recognised for his remarkable journey from local amateur boxer to world champion.
+Crocker claimed the IBF welterweight title on 13 September 2025, defeating Paddy Donovan by split decision in a memorable contest.

 Why It Matters